This is the thirty-fourth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Bonaire.

 Salt Pier: 15-50 feet (5-15 meters), encrusting sponges and corals provide excellent habitat for macro life, green turtles in the shallows, queen angelfish, great night dive, all levels

-Red Slave: 20-80 feet (6-24 meters), offshore from set of historical slave huts, stronger surf and currents possible, horse eye jacks, turtles, baitfish, bigeye scads, eagle rays, barracuda, grouper, advanced level
+Red Slave: 20-80 feet (6-24 meters), offshore from a set of historical slave huts, stronger surf, and currents possible, horse-eye jacks, turtles, baitfish, bigeye scads, eagle rays, barracuda, grouper, advanced level

 Willemstoren Lighthouse: 20-80 feet (6-24 meters) southern tip site with strong currents, big gorgonians, elkhorn coral and coral bommies, lots of soft coral, schooling fish, turtles, tarpon, green morays, queen and oceanic triggerfish, eagle rays, seahorses, nudibranchs, pods of dolphins, advanced level

 The Forest (off Kein Bonaire): 25-100 feet (18-30 meters). gorgonians in the sandy shallows, soft corals, black coral colonies, cave at 75 feet (22 meters), morays, loggerhead turtles, nurse sharks, eagle rays, French angelfish, all levels

 The White Hole/Turtle City: 15-100 feet (5-30 meters), east coast site off Lac Bay, choppy seas, 5,000 square meter sandy hole surrounded by reef walls on all sides, schools of tarpon, nurse sharks, large conchs, sea fans, up to 20 green turtles, at the reef drop off are sea fans, coral towers, huge barrel and stovepipe sponges, moray eels, eagle rays, oceanic triggerfish, mantas, mola mola, advanced level